MussaMilanzi/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Task 0.
-Create a script that creates an alias.
+The script that creates an alias.